gerardApinado/gerardApinado/README.md

 - 👋 Hi, I’m @gerardApinado
-- 👀 I’m interested in Web development, Mobile Application, and Data Analytics.
-Also, photography, videography, animation and creating illustrations.
+- 👀 I’m interested in iOS App development, Software Development, Artificial Intellegence, and Machine Learning.
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning more about iOS Development and Machine Learning.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...